annaesvensson/yellow-update/README.md

 `UpdateExtensionFile` = file with extension settings
 `UpdateEventPending` = pending events
 `UpdateEventDaily` = time of next daily event
+`UpdateLogEntries` = number of log file entries to show, 0 for unlimited
 `UpdateTrashTimeout` = storage of deleted files in seconds

 The [update settings for available extensions](https://raw.githubusercontent.com/datenstrom/yellow/main/system/extensions/update-available.ini) can be found on GitHub.